 - a rear panel (which includes a window).

 Initial research by volunteers at the Midland Railway Study Centre indicates that lamp huts of this type were manufactured to a standard design (or set of designs) by a variety of different (usually local) companies.
+In some cases, the original lamp huts were replaced by non-standard variants.
+A good example of this is Hellifield South Junction SB Lamp Hut / Oil Store.

 As large numbers of lamps were needed to illuminate signals and to provide lighting for station buildings and platforms, lamp huts of this type were generally located immediately adjacent to both signal boxes and railway stations.